|Version:||22.214.171.124||Jan 1, 2018||Download from here.|

 - Lets say that you want to install an msi, patch it with a msp, import a registry file, and run a cmd or powershell script, and finally extract a bunch of files from a zip archive.
 With PassiveInstall, you just call the Install-PassiveFile cmdlet with each file.
 If the command needed arguments, like "/qn", you add those to the line as well.
 No need to remember the full syntax on how to call the command line to use each file type, PassiveInstall does the work for you!

-Even better, when used in conjuction with the App-V Sequencer and our AppV_Manage tool, you can automatically generate improvement scripts to fix many of the common shortcomings of vendor installers based on an analysis of how it installed.
+Even better, when used in conjunction with the App-V Sequencer and our AppV_Manage tool, you can automatically generate improvement scripts to fix many of the common shortcomings of vendor installers based on an analysis of how it installed.

 For additional information: